 He was elected Chairperson of the Collaboration Board of the Compact Muon Solenoid Experiment (CMS) at the LHC at CERN, Switzerland (2013), elected a member of the Board of Directors of the Large Synoptic Survey Telescope Corporation (2009-12 & 2017-2021), the co-coordinator of the LHC Physics Center at Fermi National Accelerator Laboratory (Fermilab) (2009-2012), and three times elected co-Spokesperson of the CLEO experiment at Cornell University (2001-2004).
 He was elected Chairperson of the APS Division of Particles and Fields (DPF) (2011-2014).

-A short CV, summary of contributions to research and a publication list may be found under attachments below.
+A short CV, summary of contributions to research and a publication list can be found under attachments below.

 Ian is profoundly deaf.
 He has given 90 colloquia and talks to the public on hearing, cochlear implants and perception since the miracle of a cochlear implant restored his hearing.
 A recent example is here: https://podcasts.ox.ac.uk/bionic-hearing-science-and-experience